vaclavah/final-project/README.md

 # final-project

 This is a template repository for final projects for EcoEvoTheory Fall 2022.

 ## Instructions (do this before class Monday, Nov.
 28!)

+For more detailed instructions see here.

 1. Fork this repository to your personal GitHub account.
 2. Either clone it to your computer, or use the edit button to update this README with your project proposal (below).

 ## Project Proposal